Livda/ILikeToMoveIt/README.md

 # ILikeToMoveIt
-A student project from INSA's students in 4th year.
+4th year project at INSA Rennes.
 The web-application will help the mobility management.